WebAssembly/design/AstSemantics.md

 ### Linear Memory Accesses

-Linear memory access is accomplished with explicit `load` and `store` operations that accept as input an `index` operand that is interpreted as a unsigned byte offset into the linear memory.
+Linear memory access is accomplished with explicit `load` and `store` operations.
 Integer loads can specify a size which is smaller than the result type as well as a signedness.
 Such integer loads perform an implicit sign- or zero-extension as specified below.